personal finance | february 8, 2022

-Contribution limits for retirement accounts—including 401(k)s, 403(b)s, Traditional and Roth IRAs, and SIMPLE IRAs—will remain the same in 2021.
+2022 contribution limits have increased for some retirement accounts—including 401(k)s, 403(b)s, and SIMPLE IRAs.
+Contribution limits for Traditional and Roth IRAs will remain the same.

 Reduced tax rates that were introduced in 2018 will remain in effect through 2025.